 This intensive, expert-level formula is powered by a cutting-edge 15-percent Active Brightening Complex to help reduce the look of discoloration and uneven skin tone.

 This budget-friendly serum can reduce signs of congestion while balancing visible sebum activity.

 Niacinamide is a great choice for mature skin.
 By lightening age spots, reducing wrinkles, eliminating blemishes, improving rosacea symptoms, reducing large pores, and protecting against skin cancer, you can feel confident that it will help address your skincare issues.
 Remember to consistently apply the product.
 And be sure to keep a close eye on your skin for several weeks before determining if you are seeing benefits.

 Niacinamide is generally safe.
-But it’s important to remember that all skin is different and you should do a patch test to ensure that your skin is not sensitive.
-Product application varies but generally apply morning and night to achieve optimal results.
+But it’s important to remember that all skin is different, and you should do a patch test to ensure that your skin is not sensitive.
+Product application varies, but generally apply it morning and night to achieve optimal results.